Iniquitatis/sd-webui-temporal/docs/temporal/tab_pipeline.md

     * **Lacunarity** — downscale factor of each subsequent noise layer compared to a previous one.
     * **Persistence** — amplitude factor of each subsequent noise layer compared to a previous one.
     * **Seed** — static seed that will be used for generating the noise pattern.
-    * **Use dynamic seed** — determines whether a currently processed frame's seed will be used or a filter's one.
+    * **Use global seed** — determines whether a currently processed frame's seed will be used or a filter's one.
 * **Noise sigma** — noise standard deviation measuring.
 * **Palettization** — applying a palette to the frame.
     * **Palette** — an image where _each_ pixel represents one color of a palette.